franciscoxavier04/pm-BIM/docs/system-admin-guide/projects/project-life-cycle/README.md

 ### Add a phase gate

-After creating the phase, navigate to the *Phase gate* tab and activate and name start and/or finish phase gates.
+After creating the phase or while setting one up, navigate to the *Phase gate* tab and activate and name start and/or finish phase gates.

 ![Add phase gates under project life cycle settings in OpenProject administration](openproject_userguide_project_settings_life_cycle_add_new_gates.png)